tristanpenman/go-cast/README.md

 ## Design

-GoCast has been designed to be quite simple, while following many of the concepts that inherent to the Google Cast protocol.
-Namely, we preserve the concept of a Device that exists independently of the receiver apps that actually handle messages and display mirrored content.

-The following architecture diagram shows an overview of how these concepts relate to one another:
+The following architecture diagram summarises the overall design of GoCast, and how it accommodates the requirements of the Google Cast protocol:

 ![Architecture Diagram](./doc/architecture.drawio.png)